NanoFlow: Towards Optimal Large Language Model Serving Throughput: Evaluation

-We first evaluate offline throughput to simulate the purely throughput-oriented use cases~\cite{sheng2023flexgen}.
-Since these use cases do not factor in the latency of prefill or decode, we assume the requests arrive all at once at the beginning of the experiment.
-We sample actual input and output length from the datasets and add additional experiments with constant length.
-We then deploy \pllm{} with dense batch size 2048 to measure the \textit{total throughput} defined as the total number of input and output tokens divided by the execution time.
-We compare the performance of \pllm{} with optimal throughput derived by Equation \ref{eq:optimal-throughput}, using the peak compute usage of CUTLASS, 260 TFLOPs, at the batch size of $2048$.
-Since the optimal throughput is independent of user query statistics, for all the experiments, the optimal throughput is $1857$ tokens/s/GPU.
+We first evaluate throughput to simulate use cases such as benchmarking, information extraction, data wrangling, and form processing~\cite{sheng2023flexgen}.
+We sample actual input (prompt tokens) and output (generated tokens) lengths from the datasets and add additional experiments with constant length.
+We then deploy a \pllm{} instance (with a dense batch size of 2048 in the case of Llama-2-70B, where \pllm{} delivers best performance) to measure the \textit{total throughput} defined as the total number of input and output tokens divided by the execution time.
+We compare the performance of the \pllm{} instance with optimal throughput derived using Equation \ref{eq:optimal-throughput}, where we measure the peak compute capacity using the state-of-the-art GEMM vendor library CUTLASS with a token batch size of $2048$.
+Since the optimal throughput is independent of user query statistics, for all the experiments, the optimal throughput is $1857$ tokens/s/GPU as computed in \S\ref{sec:analysis-optimal}.

-\fig{fig:offline-throughput} shows the offline throughput of \pllm{} compared to baselines. \pllm{} has the highest throughput in all settings. \pllm{} is able to achieve \computeoptimalratio{} of the theoretical optimal throughput in the best case.
-For constant input and output length, \pllm{} has $2.62\times$ higher offline throughput than vLLM, $2.78\times$ higher than DeepSpeed-FastGen and $1.73\times$ higher than TensorRT-LLM on average.
-For input and output length from datasets, \pllm{} has $4.18\times$ higher offline throughput than vLLM, $3.45\times$ higher than DeepSpeed-FastGen and \computesota{} higher than TensorRT-LLM on average.
+\fig{fig:offline-throughput} shows the throughput of the \pllm{} instance compared to the baselines. \pllm{} has the highest throughput in all settings and is able to achieve \computeoptimalratio{} of the theoretical optimal throughput in the best case.
+For constant lengths, \pllm{} has on average $2.62\times$ higher offline throughput than vLLM, $2.78\times$ higher than DeepSpeed-FastGen and $1.73\times$ higher than TensorRT-LLM.
+When input and output lengths are drawn from the datasets, \pllm{} has on average $4.18\times$ higher throughput than vLLM, $3.45\times$ higher than DeepSpeed-FastGen and \computesota{} higher than TensorRT-LLM.